-Compound is the current darling of this space, so let's use it as an illustration.
-As of this writing, a person can put USDC into Compound and earn 2.72% on it.
-They can put tether (USDT) into it and earn 2.11%.
+Let's use Compound as an illustration.
+As of January, 2022, a person can put USDC or tether (USDT) into Compound and earn around 3% on it.
 Most U.S. bank accounts earn less than 0.1% these days, which is close enough to nothing.

 However, there are some caveats.
 First, there's a reason the interest rates are so much juicier: DeFi is a far riskier place to park your money.
 There's no Federal Deposit Insurance Corporation (FDIC) protecting these funds.
 If there were a run on Compound, users could find themselves unable to withdraw their funds when they wanted.

 Plus, the interest is quite variable.
 You don't know what you'll earn over the course of a year.
-USDC's rate is high right now.
-It was low last week.
-Usually, it hovers somewhere in the 1% range.
+USDC's rate is high right now but it used to hover somewhere in the 1% range.

 Similarly, a user might get tempted by assets with more lucrative yields like USDT, which typically has a much higher interest rate than USDC.
-(Monday morning, the reverse was true, for unclear reasons; this is crypto, remember.)
 The trade-off here is USDT's transparency about the real-world dollars it's supposed to hold in a real-world bank is not nearly up to par with USDC's.
 A difference in interest rates is often the market's way of telling you the one instrument is viewed as dicier than another.

 So users can stick their assets in Compound or Uniswap and earn a little yield.
 But that's not very creative.
 Users who look for angles to maximize that yield: those are the yield farmers.